learn through suffering C language learn through suffering

 }

-Radius ? :-8 Value entered
+Radius?:-8 Value entered

-Radius ?
-Value entered
+Radius?:-5 Value entered

-Radius? :8 Value entered
+Radius?:8 Value entered

 The area is 200.960000.

-About this Site
+About This Site

-This is the definitive C language introductory site.
+This is the definitive introduction to the C language.

-It systematically explains the basic functions of the C language and
+It systematically explains the basic functions of the C language.

 Part 0: Program Overview

-1. What is the program?
+1. What is a program?

-Chapter 3: Display on Screen
+Chapter 3: Displaying on the Screen

-1. String display
+1. String Display

 2. newline character